lokesh/lightbox2/README.md

 ## License

-<span xmlns:dct="http://purl.org/dc/terms/" href="http://purl.org/dc/dcmitype/Text" property="dct:title" rel="dct:type">lightbox2</span> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.
+Lightbox2 is licensed under The MIT License.

-- **100% Free.** Lightbox is free to use in both personal and commercial work.
+- **100% Free.** Lightbox is free to use in both commercial and non-commercial work.
-- **Attribution is required.** This means, leaving the author name, author homepage link, and the license info intact.
+- **Attribution is required.** This means you must leave my name, my homepage link, and the license info intact.
 None of these items have to be user-facing and can remain alongside the code.

 ## Roadmap